What Are the Differences Between an Aztec Barcode and a QR Code?

 If you’re unsure about how this might work with your phone, our guide on how to scan a QR Code will give you a better idea.

-What is an Aztec Barcode?
+What is an Aztec Code?

-Aztec Barcodes were designed in this way because they require less of a ‘quiet zone’ — the area a Code needs to distinguish it from the designs surrounding it.
-They also need less space than other similar Codes.
+Aztec Barcodes were designed in this way because they require less of a “quiet zone”—the area a code needs to distinguish it from the designs surrounding it.
+They also need less space than other similar codes.

-How does an Aztec Barcode work?
+How does an Aztec Code work?

 An Aztec Barcode format is centered around the central square, with a pattern of different layers.
 The pattern features square pixel layers of different sizes, such as 9 x 9 pixels, 13 x 13 pixels, 23 x 23 pixels, and so on.
 When combined, these squares are then encoded with the data the Aztec Barcode holds.

-Its corners also contain larger pixelated markers that indicate the direction in which it should be read, which replaces the need for the ‘quiet zone’ characteristic of other codes.
-Furthermore, Aztec Barcodes can contain up to 32 layers, which holds up to 1,914 bytes of data.
-Their size is fully adjustable depending on the amount of data included, and they have an error correction level of up to 23%, which means that even if almost one-quarter of it has been destroyed, the code is still readable.
+Its corners also contain larger pixelated markers that indicate the direction in which it should be read, which replaces the need for the “quiet zone” characteristic of other codes.
+Furthermore, Aztec Barcodes can contain up to 32 layers, which hold up to 1,914 bytes of data.

-How are Aztec Barcodes used?
+How are Aztec Codes used?

-You might think that you’re more familiar with the ubiquitous cousin of the Aztec Barcode: the QR Code.
-But Aztec Barcodes pop up in common and everyday places, too: for example, they’re commonly found in the transportation industry, where they function as electronic boarding passes.
+But Aztec Barcodes pop up in everyday places, too.
+For example, they’re commonly found in the transportation industry, where they function as electronic boarding passes.
 To check in for a flight or train journey, passengers often have the Aztec Barcode on their boarding passes or tickets scanned.

 Aztec Barcodes are also integrated with Apple Wallet for mobile payments.

-Additionally, Aztec Barcodes are used for important documents such as invoices and car registration.
+Additionally, Aztec Barcodes are used for important documents such as invoices and car registrations.
 Authorities can determine the legitimacy of documents based on the Aztec Barcode, and customers can also use them to make automatic payments for invoices.

-How to scan an Aztec Barcode
+How to scan an Aztec Code

 Although Aztec Codes have many useful features, QR Codes still reign supreme.
 If you need to use a code for marketing or providing contactless services for customers, for example, a QR Code is your better bet.
-In the Aztec vs QR Code debate, the QR Code wins because it is easier for customers to identify, and there are more readily available online resources for you to use — such as QR Code Generator.

-Need convincing about which kind of Code is the right one for you?
+Need convincing about which kind of code is the right one for you?
 Let’s take a look at everything QR Codes have to offer!

-Due to their flexible size, data capacity, and ability to connect users with digital platforms, QR Codes can be used on just about anything you might need.
-Whether in the form of a business card QR Code or on a billboard, these humble little codes are more versatile than they look — you can even use QR Codes on TV.
+Whether in the form of a QR Code on a business card or a billboard, these humble little codes are more versatile than they look—you can even use QR Codes on TV.

 An example of a QR Code being used in a TV commercial